altynbai/altynbai/README.md

-- 👋 Hi, I’m @altynbai
+- 👋 Hi, I’m Aidos @altynbai
 - 👀 I’m interested in all things Linux, Cloud and programming
-- 🌱 I’m currently learning Bash scripting
+- 🌱 I’m currently learning Kubernetes, AWS
 - 💞️ I’m looking to collaborate on Cloud Automation projects
 - 📫 You can reach me by emailing tauanov.aidos[@]gmail.com